 This post was originally published on December 3, 2012 and has been recently updated.

 These little truffle-like candies are my favorites and they are super easy to make and take to a party somewhere.

 These candies were one of the first I ever learned how to make.
-Then I ventured out and made some yummy peppermint cookies and five other Christmas cookies that eventually became my favorites.
+Then I ventured out and made some Chocolate Crinkle Cookies that were phenomenal!

 If you are in need of a quick dish to take to get together, or even if you are making Christmas goodie boxes for friends, this candy is one you will want to make.